How to Create a Buyer Persona Step-By-Step

 • You can target customers more effectively – creating buyer personas can help you find the best channels to promote your products or services.
 For instance, if your audience uses Facebook to find the latest trends and offers, it would be best to advertise your products first or more instead of using Google as your primary advertising channel.

-What to Mind when Creating Buyer Personas
+What to Mind When Creating Buyer Personas

 First, it is vital to note that buyer personas should never include only demographic data.
 They imply much more, including consumers’ purchasing behavior, their goals, why they choose a company over others, their basic needs, and which channels they prefer.